-The introduction of curare to anaesthesia in the 1940s was associated with an almost 6-fold increase in anaesthetic mortality.1 Subsequently, techniques for monitoring and managing neuromuscular blockade greatly improved patient safety and the use of synthetic neuromuscular blocking agents (NMBAs) during anaesthesia became one of the most important advances in anaesthesiology.2 Unfortunately, the residual effects of NMBAs may persist into the early postoperative recovery period, impairing airway protective reflexes, adversely affecting respiratory function, producing muscle weakness, and ultimately prolonging time spent in the post-anaesthesia care unit (PACU).38
+The introduction of curare to anaesthesia in the 1940s was associated with an almost 6-fold increase in anaesthetic mortality.
+Subsequently, techniques for monitoring and managing neuromuscular blockade greatly improved patient safety and the use of synthetic neuromuscular blocking agents (NMBAs) during anaesthesia became one of the most important advances in anaesthesiology.
+Unfortunately, the residual effects of NMBAs may persist into the early postoperative recovery period, impairing airway protective reflexes, adversely affecting respiratory function, producing muscle weakness, and ultimately prolonging time spent in the post-anaesthesia care unit (PACU).

 The challenge is how best to combine muscular relaxation throughout the operative procedure without exposing patients to the risk of residual neuromuscular blockade.
 This challenge is compounded by differences in the duration of action of different NMBAs, the desired depth of neuromuscular blockade, variability in patient populations and interactions with other drugs.
-There is recent evidence that deep neuromuscular blockade significantly improves surgical field conditions in a range of surgeries including laparoscopic surgery, and there is an increasing requirement for deep block.
-The NMBA, a number of recent studies have shown high rates of this complication even with the use of shorter-acting agents.
+There is recent evidence that deep neuromuscular blockade significantly improves surgical field conditions in a range of surgeries including laparoscopic surgery, and there is an increasing requirement for deep block.11-13 While the risk of residual neuromuscular blockade appears to be related to the duration of action of the NMBA, a number of recent studies have shown high rates of this complication even with the use of shorter-acting agents.